What is the CAPE ratio?

-One of the primary reasons why an investor would consider CAPE over using the more popular P/E ratio is that utilizing the average earnings over the last decade helps to smooth out the fluctuations of business cycles and other volatile events.
-It provides a clearer picture of SPX's longer-term earnings potential.
+One of the primary reasons an investor would consider CAPE over the popular P/E ratio is that utilizing the average earnings over the last decade helps to smooth out the fluctuations of business cycles and other volatile events.
+Many believe this will provide a clearer picture of SPX's longer-term earnings potential.

 Shortfalls of the CAPE ratio

-Critics of Shiller's CAPE ratio suggest it is simply not precise enough to identify market tops or bottoms.
-CAPE tends to have an inherent bias to underestimate future returns.
-It can be overly pessimistic since it does not reflect future earnings accurately as they are calculated based on current accountant rules and practices.
+Critics argue Shiller's CAPE ratio cannot accurately forecast market tops or bottoms.
+CAPE has been shown to have an inherent bias to underestimate future returns.
+It tends to be overly pessimistic since it does not reflect how earnings are calculated based on current accounting rules and practices.

-Another shortfall in using the CAPE ratio is most businesses and industries are structurally different today than many years ago due to the work-from-home trends, e-commerce, social media, technology, medical innovations, etc.).
+Another shortfall in using the CAPE ratio is that most businesses and industries are structurally different today than when Shiller first invented the ratio many years ago (i.e., work-from-home trend, AI, e-commerce, social media, etc.).

-Interestingly, when the CAPE ratio exceeded the top of its secular uptrend channel, it triggered two speculative stock market bubbles as the CAPE ratio would accelerate exponentially.
-For example, at the end of the roaring 20s secular bull run from 1921-1929, CAPE rallied to an extreme high of 27.08 before collapsing.
-Also, during the later stage of the dot.com bubble in 2000, CAPE skyrocketed to an unprecedented high of 43.77 before sharply reversing lower.
+It is also interesting to point out that when the CAPE ratio exceeded the top of its secular uptrend channel, it ignited two speculative stock market bubbles as the CAPE ratio dramatically overshot to the upside.
+For example, at the end of the roaring 20s secular bull run in 1929, CAPE rallied to an extreme high of 27.08 as the bubble burst.
+Also, during the later stage of the Dot.com bubble in 2000, CAPE skyrocketed to an unprecedented high of 43.77 before reversing direction.

 The question then becomes – with the CAPE ratio currently trading at an overvalued level (32.49), does this imply an SPX peak is imminent?